-- When monitoring Oracle 11g Release 2 and above, to use the Spotlight User Wizard to install objects in your schema you require DBA privileges.
-To use the Spotlight User Wizard to setup another user to use this connection you require SYSDBA privileges. - When monitoring Oracle 11g Release 1 (and earlier) the Spotlight User Wizard installs several read-only views into the SYS schema of the target database when you use the wizard to create or modify a Spotlight user.
-Because of this, the DBA account that you use within the Spotlight User Wizard should have SYSDBA privileges.
+Notes: When monitoring Oracle 11g Release 2 and above, to use the Spotlight User Wizard to install objects in your schema you require DBA privileges.
+To use the Spotlight User Wizard to setup another user to use this connection you require SYSDBA privileges. • When monitoring Oracle 11g Release 1 (and earlier) the Spotlight User Wizard installs several read-only views into the SYS schema of the target database when you use the wizard to create or modify a Spotlight user.
+Because of this, the DBA account that you use within the Spotlight User Wizard should have SYSDBA privileges .
 If the account does not have these privileges, you will be asked to provide a valid SYS account and password.
 Oracle RAC Spotlight supports up to 16 instances in a cluster, with a theoretical limit of 36 instances.
-Oracle Exadata Storage Spotlight monitors Exadata Storage Server (Cells) hosted on the following Operating System: Linux Kernel V2.6.
-Servers (Cells) Ensure CellCLI is in the PATH of the Operating System account on the Exadata Storage Server (Cell) hosts.
+Oracle Exadata Storage Servers (Cells) Spotlight monitors Exadata Storage Server (Cells) hosted on the following Operating System: Linux Kernel V2.6.
+Ensure CellCLI is in the PATH of the Operating System account on the Exadata Storage Server (Cell) hosts.
 This is required for Spotlight to collect performance information.
 Cloud Oracle Database as a Service.
+Database Services Oracle databases running on Amazon EC2.